Can the Regular Consumption of Prebiotic Foods Alleviate Symptoms of IBS?

 Prebiotics are types of dietary fiber that act as food for beneficial gut bacteria.
 They resist digestion in the small intestine and reach the colon where they are fermented by the gut microflora.
 This fermentation process leads to the production of certain substances, like short-chain fatty acids, which promote the health of the colon cells and improve various metabolic processes.

-This might interest you : What Are the Advantages of Low-Impact Aerobics for People Recovering from Joint Surgery?
+Also read : What Are the Advantages of Low-Impact Aerobics for People Recovering from Joint Surgery?

 Common food sources of prebiotics include whole grains, bananas, onions, garlic, and artichokes.
 Regular consumption of these foods can help boost levels of beneficial bacteria in the gut, thereby contributing to overall gut health and potentially alleviating IBS symptoms.